jcoupon/venice/README.md

 $ venice -m mask[.reg,.fits] [OPTIONS]
 ```

-For this task, don't add a catalogue in input (If you add a catalogue in input, e.g. -cat file.cat, the program will automatically switch to the task #2, see further for details).
-If the mask file is a "DS9 type" mask file (with the extension .reg), only polygons will be taken into account (i.e.: "polygon(x1,y1,x2,y2,x3,y3)", see DS9 help for more details).
-If the mask is fits file, the convention is to consider object with value =0 as outside the mask, but the output will be in any case a "pixelized mask" in ASCII format with
+For this task, don't add a catalogue in input (if you add a catalogue in input, e.g. `-cat file.cat`, the program will automatically switch to the task #2, see below for details).
+If the mask file is a DS9-type mask file (with the extension `.reg`), only ds9-types: `polygon`,`box`,`circle`,`ellipse` will be taken into account, see DS9 help for more details).
+If the mask is a `.fits` file, the convention is to consider object with value =0 as outside the mask, but the output will be in any case a "pixelized mask" in ASCII format with:
 - 0 when the center of the pixel is inside the mask.
 - 1 when the center of the pixel is outside the mask.